nitlang/nit/share/man/nitunit.md

 Sometimes, it is easier to validate a `TestCase` by comparing its output with a text file containing the expected result.

+For each TestCase `test_bar` of a TestSuite `test_mod.nit`, a corresponding file with the expected output is looked for:

+* "test_mod.sav/test_bar.res".
+I.e. test-cases grouped by test-suites.

+	This is the default and is useful if there is a lot of test-suites and test-cases in a directory

+* "sav/test_bar.res".
+I.e. all test-cases grouped in a common sub-directory.

+	Useful if there is a lot of test-suites OR test-cases in a directory.

+* "test_bar.res" raw in the directory.

+	Useful is there is a few test-suites and test-cases in a directory.

+All 3 are exclusive.
+If more than one exists, the test-case is failed.

-For each TestCase `test_bar` of a TestSuite `test_mod.nit`, if the corresponding file `test_mod.sav/test_bar.res` exists, then the output of the test is compared with the file.
+If a corresponding file then the output of the test-case is compared with the file.

 The `diff(1)` command is used to perform the comparison.
 The test is failed if non-zero is returned by `diff`.